 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 No Place Like Home

-History: With all the legends and lore about gold in and about the Superstitions, since 1893 only about twelve mines actually produced any quantity of gold.
+With all the legends and lore about gold in and about the Superstitions, since 1893, only about twelve mines produced any quantity of gold.
 All twelve of these were sandwiched in the area between the Superstitions and the Goldfields and includes the Palmer mine.
 These gold strikes were located on documented geologic fault lines that basically run in a north-south direction on either side of State Route 88 in the Goldfield area.
-As you get away from these fault lines you have little chance of finding a gold vein, but as a prospector. why let facts stand in your way.
+As you get away from these fault lines, you have little chance of finding a gold vein but as a prospector.
+Why let facts stand in your way.

-Overview: The trail starts at the northern most part of these documented faults, circles around a butte and dips into a secluded canyon which was long ago abandoned by prospectors.
+The trail starts at the northernmost part of these documented faults, circles around a butte, and dips into a secluded canyon that was long ago abandoned by prospectors.
 The canyon ends above the Willow Springs Basin.
-The wash has several pockets that hold water for long periods of time making this canyon visited regularly by wildlife.
+The wash has several pockets that hold water for long periods, making this canyon regularly visited by wildlife.
 The loop is completed by returning via upper Willow Springs Canyon.

 The hike is described in a clockwise direction and would be very hard to find traveling in a counterclockwise direction on the first try unless you follow the GPS route.
 From Willow Springs Trailhead, take the jeep road two-tenths of a mile.
 When it dips into the wash, take the left fork and go left in the wash, immediately turning right out of the wash up the hill.
 At the top of the hill, you pass thru an old fence line.
 Stay right at the next turn and continue on this old jeep road to its end at six-tenths of a mile from the trailhead.
 A single-track trail continues from here, marked by the cairn at the west end of the old jeep trail.